CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 Allen Van - Worked on the TimeDomainGUI.py file, as of now it runs on its own with a set equation set for the sin wave.
 It's more of a demo representation of what to expect when testing live.

+Wes Nicol - Created folderNavigation.py file.
+This file contains the functions that allow the user to choose a folder and navigate through their songs.
+            This folder also contains the functions that implement the start, pause, previous song, and next song buttons.
 ====Next Steps====

 Alyssa LeJeune - going to work on connecting the FFT to the bar graph and get it working in real time